-I had once rescued a baby bat, and since I was completely unaware and ill equipped regarding how to take care of it, it died.
+I had once rescued a baby bat, and since I was completely unaware and ill-equipped regarding how to take care of it, it died.
 I couldn’t bury it or throw it; I had become so attached to it, but when the smell of the decay and rot hit me I did.
 That is how it is with a broken relationship – let it go before the situation becomes unbearable for you and the best way to do that is with serenity and quiet dignity.
 Let them fly away.
-When someone leaves you let them go.
+When someone leaves you to let them go.
 Trust me that is the best thing to do.

 Read more: How to get through a breakup alone?

-3. Make way for new opportunity
+3. Make way for a new opportunity

 Another saying is, “When one door closes, a thousand windows are thrown open”.
 A lot of happiness in life is due to the fact that you hold it lightly.
-When you grasp at life intensely and with anxiety it results in anguish, hate and a general sense of angst.
-When a break-up happens it is never easy to be footloose and fancy free.
+When you grasp at life intensely and with anxiety, it results in anguish, hate and a general sense of angst.
+When a break-up happens it is never easy to be footloose and fancy-free.
 However, remember that it’s not the end of the world.
 If you are still alive, it means that there is still a lot more to explore, and it is the same with love interests, keep your mind open and free of anguish and right enough, at the end of the tunnel will be a brand new love waiting for you.
 If someone walks out of your life let them go.
 It only works for you.

 4. Personal growth happens with each break-up

-I know this by personal experience, with each person that broke-up with me I found that there was a spiritual growth that was unique to me.
+I know this by personal experience, with each person that broke up with me I found that there was a spiritual growth that was unique to me.

 From each lover I learnt more about myself and more about what suits me best.
 I was open to let each experience shape my personality, make me a confident and open person.

 Each break-up taught me that I was not as fragile as I suspected, that I had an ocean of love that did not get depleted with any amount of disappointment.
-I was blooming like a rose with each petal of my personal history, adding perfume, color, shape and texture to the fabric that was so me.
+I was blooming like a rose with each petal of my personal history, adding perfume, colour, shape and texture to the fabric that was so me.
 I began to appreciate myself thanks to the break-up!